 }

-If validation is successful, $this->model->save() method will insert the row in database table and return true or false.
+If validation is successful, $this->model->save() method will insert the row into the database table and return true or false.

 Age validation

-For age validation, we need to create a custom validation method.
+For age validation, we need to create custom validation rule in Codeigniter4.
 See the code below in ProjectRules.php under app/CustomValidation.
-This is like callback method used in CodeIgniter 3.
+This is similar to the callback method used in CodeIgniter 3.

 namespace App\CustomValidation;